 Education loans, used responsibly, can benefit college graduates to build their credit scores as well.
 As a matter of fact, many college students don’t have any other debts or bills associated with their names, education loans can be a way for students to begin building their credit history.
 Having an excellent credit score will come in handy for the rest of your life as you apply for apartments, finance a home investment, look for credit cards, and also when you’re applying for jobs.
-But to realize these wonderful benefits, you need to make sure that you’re using education loans responsibly, taking out only as much as you know you will be able to repay.
+But to realize these wonderful benefits of studying in Australia for Indian students, you need to make sure that you’re using education loans responsibly, taking out only as much as you know you will be able to repay.

 To be eligible for education loans in India, several general criteria must be met.
 Though there may be minute variations depending on the bank, to a great extent, this is what you can expect:

 - You should be between the age of 18 to 35 and must have a co-applicant which can be a spouse, sibling, parent, etc.

 - Education loans are available for a span of up to 7 years for all professional, post-graduate, and graduate programs like engineering, management, medicine, and many more.

 - A loan can incorporate miscellaneous fees like that of the library, lab, traveling, books, study tours, etc in addition to the tuition fees.

 - Repayment can be done with the help of electronic monthly installments commonly known as EMIs or post-dated checks.

 - The banks which are considered to be the best for providing education loans offer a moratorium period of about 6 months after the course is completed.
 During that period no payments towards the principal amount are supposed to be made.
 Though, the Interest payments will continue.